 Let’s look at the reasons why a pet snake might hiss at its owner:

 Make slow and deliberate movements around your snake.
-When handling, hold your snake by the middle of his body, never by the head or tail.
+When handling, hold your snake by the middle of its body, not by the head or tail.

 2) Lack of Socialization

-4) He’s About to Shed
+4) The Snake Is About to Shed

 5) Recently Eaten a Meal